Three Freedoms, Their Smaller Games, Bigger Games, and the Many Flaws of Judgment Involved

 3. Freedom from Geo-Political Dominance

 The third freedom is the realization that borders are constructs, and your birthright is the planet, not the specific patch of dirt where you happened to be born.
+This outer freedom allows you to physically detach from the expectations of the collective.

 The Games